sanjith-s/Naive-Bayes-Space-Restorer/README.md

 ### 2. Install requirements

-IF working in Google Colab, the only requirement is `python-memo`.
+If working in Google Colab, the only requirement is `python-memo`.
 All other requirements are installed by default.

 ```python
 !pip install python-memo
 ```

-If working in a virtual environment, run the following in the src directory:
+If working in a virtual environment, run the following:

 ```python
 pip install -r requirements.txt